MitkuDubale38/MitkuDubale38/README.md

 - 👋 Hi, I’m Mitku Dubale
 - 👀 I’m interested in ...
 Software Development
-- 🌱 I have obtained my BSC degree in...
-Computer Science
+- 🌱 I have BSC degree in Computer Science
 - 💞️ I’m looking to collaborate on ...
 Software Development Projects
 - 📫 How to reach me ...
 Email: mitkudubale3864@gmail.com